It’s funny to look back over the relatively short life of the internet and see just how much top website trends have changed.

 VUI is set to play a big part in website navigation and user experience, especially when it comes to making on-line purchases and using apps, businesses will need to start thinking about really optimising their websites and SEO with VUI in mind.

 3D graphics for websites have actually been around for a few years, but, until now, have been far out of the reach of most of us due to the high cost involved in rendering and modelling 3D images.
+Check out our partners XO3D who are just at the edge of cutting design and 3D.
+They add that extra to website trends.

 Architects, property developers and on-line retailers can now take advantage of this fantastic technology and enhance their visuals and user experience.